← Back to 後漢書

 [] [] 退 [] [] []

 The historian reflects: under Huan and Ling, men like Chen Fan built reputations and defied a darkened world.
 They still jousted in treacherous straits beside castrates—not for want of moral clarity.
 [2] Yet their age prized reclusion and ignored human duty.
 Retreat felt immoral, so they kept returning to office; they shouldered benevolence though the path grew steeper.
 [3] When fate paired them with Dou Wu, they thought heaven had offered a once-in-an-age chance.
 They aimed as high as Yi Yin and Lü Wang.
 [4] They failed to finish, yet their integrity still won the people.
 Han survived a century of chaos partly through men like them.
 Note [1] Ban Gu says rivals “raised the balance together.”
-The gloss explains *balance* as level scales— meaning evenly matched opponents.”
+The gloss on sounds and meanings says: "Balance means level. meaning evenly matched opponents.”

 73